2022 All-Ireland Senior Ladies' Football Championship

 The 2022 All-Ireland Senior Ladies' Football Championship was the 49th edition of the Ladies' Gaelic Football Association's premier inter-county ladies' Gaelic Football tournament.
-It took place in summer 2022 in Ireland. retained the title they won in 2021.
+It took place in the summer of 2022 in Ireland. retained the title they won in 2021.

 Format

 Provincial championships

 The 13 teams first play in their provincial championships; Connacht (2 teams), Munster (4 teams) and Ulster (4 teams) each organise their provincial championship as a straight knockout.

 In Leinster there are three teams in the provincial championship.
 They play each other in a round-robin phase, with two teams progressing to the final.

 Group stage

 The 13 teams are drawn into one group of four teams and three groups of three teams; seeding is based on performance in the provincial championships.
 Each team plays each other team in its group once, earning three points for a win and one for a draw.

 Relegation

 The last-placed teams in the groups played off to decide which two teams were relegated to the All-Ireland Intermediate Ladies' Football Championship.